cfw-guide/ios.cfw.guide/docs/en_US/include/using-purePKG.md

 ::: warning

 This guide is formatted for purePKG on tvOS.
+If you are on iOS/iPadOS you should use the package manager that came with your jailbreak. (ex: Sileo)

 :::